BoboTiG/python-mss/docs/source/capture-api-design.md

 ## Compatibility and deferred work

 The deprecated `MSS.grab()`, `MSS.monitors`, `save()`, and `shot()` retain their current desktop-rectangle semantics and return types (including today's macOS nominal-resolution default and packed buffers).
+The legacy and new paths must not be mixed on one `MSS` session.
+A session is initially uncommitted; its first legacy or new operation commits it to that path for its lifetime.
+Using an API from the other path afterward raises `SessionModeError`.

-Their legacy backend is initialized lazily.
-Constructor-level `backend=` and `with_cursor=` configure only that path; new source-bound capture creation belongs to `create_capture()` and `create_capture_from_picker()`.
+The legacy backend is initialized lazily by the first legacy operation.
+Constructor-level `backend=` and `with_cursor=` configure only that path; they do not initialize it.
+New source enumeration and capture creation belong to the source-bound (new) path, including `desktop`, `list_monitors()`, `list_windows()`, `find_window()`, `create_capture()`, and `create_capture_from_picker()`.
 Compatibility helpers do not call deprecated public methods internally.

+On Windows, only initialization of the legacy GDI path attempts to establish the process DPI awareness required by its existing physical-desktop coordinate contract.
+Source-bound session creation and use never change process or thread DPI awareness implicitly.
+We will improve the legacy GDI initialization so it validates the resulting awareness and raises `ScreenShotError` if an incompatible value was already established by the application manifest or by other code in the process, or if Windows otherwise refuses the requested configuration.
+An already-established compatible value is accepted.

 ### Settled for this revision